JustinWChada/JustinWChada/README.md

 - 👋 Hi, I’m @JustinWChada
-- 👀 I’m interested in Coding, mostly php, Javascript and advanced web design
+- 👀 I’m interested in Coding, mostly python, and full stack zeb development
-- 🌱 I’m currently learning STC HS
+- 🌱 I’m currently learning at IKGPTU
-- 💞️ I’m looking to collaborate on Web design
+- 💞️ I’m looking to collaborate on a Web design project
-- 📫 How to reach me ...
+- 📫 How to reach me: LinkedIn - Justin W Chada

 <!---
 JustinWChada/JustinWChada is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.